 Original doctoral research conducted by students focuses on a public health policy challenge of interest with important ethical questions.
 Students both analyze quantitative or qualitative empirical information (primary or secondary data) about specific areas of public health or health policy and conduct original conceptual work examining the ethical implications of their question and/or findings.
 Students are required to have a theoretical ethics chapter in their dissertations in addition to the other chapters traditionally required.

-Objectives of the PhD program in Bioethics and Health Policy
+Bioethics and Health Policy Concentration Competencies:

 - Complete at least 300 hours of research assistance, working on at least two different research projects.
 These can be for pay or for credit;